REM Sleep Calculator

 • Chronic sleep restriction Strong Evidence

-• Very early sleep onset Moderate Evidence
+• Very early sleep onset vs. natural phase Moderate Evidence

 Frequently Asked Questions